 This is the English version of my blog GDAMAS (Portuguese language, online since 2010).
 I'm still working on it.
 English is not my native language.
 Please, feel free to correct me.

-Museum of Egyptian Antiquities is the official name, but people commonly know it as the Egyptian Museum of Cairo or just Museum of Cairo.
-The giant building shines as one of the key points to visit in Egypt.
+Museum of Egyptian Antiquities is the official name, but people commonly know it as Egyptian Museum or Museum of Cairo.
+The giant building shines as one of the key points to see in Egypt.

 Join me now on a virtual visit to the museum.
 In addition to many photos, you will see tips for your exciting visit when finally in Cairo.